The Troubles: August 1969 riots and aftermath

 On 14–15 August, British troops were deployed in Operation Banner in Derry and Belfast to restore order, but did not try to enter the Bogside, bringing a temporary end to the riots.
-Ten people had been killed, among them nine-year-old Patrick Rooney (the first child killed by police during the conflict), and 745 had been injured, including 154 who suffered gunshot wounds.
-154 homes and other buildings were demolished and over 400 needed repairs, 83% of the buildings damaged were occupied by Catholics.
-Between July and September 1,505 Catholic and 315 Protestant families were forced to flee their homes.
+Ten people had been killed, among them Rooney (the first child killed by police during the conflict), and 745 had been injured, including 154 who suffered gunshot wounds.
+154 homes and other buildings were demolished and over 400 needed repairs, of which 83% of the buildings damaged were occupied by Catholics.
+Between July and 1 September, 505 Catholic and 315 Protestant families were forced to flee their homes.
 The Irish Army set up refugee camps in the Republic near the border (see Gormanston Camp).
 Nationalists initially welcomed the British Army, as they did not trust the RUC.